 - Would you say that justice has been achieved?
 If not, what, if anything, can be done at this point to honor Filipino veterans and hold the U.S. to its promises and ideals?

-Have students select another long civil rights struggle in U.S. history (the women’s suffrage movement, one of the antebellum reform movements, the post-war Black Freedom Struggle, etc.) and to compare and contrast the progress of the movement with that of Filipino veterans.
+Have students select another long civil rights struggle in U.S. history (the women’s suffrage movement, one of the antebellum reform movements, the Hawaii sovereignty movement, etc.) and to compare and contrast the progress of the movement with that of Filipino veterans.
 Points of comparison and contrast should include strategies and tactics, what setbacks each movement faced and how groups moved forward despite them.
 In his oral history, Jon Melegrito discusses the specific ways Filipino veteran activists looked to the U.S. civil rights movement and you may want to have students watch some or all of it to begin this exercise (see especially 7:57, 12:50-15:10 timestamps).

 Scenario 1: The Rescission Act